mitsuba-renderer/drjit/docs/loops.rst

 <https://en.wikipedia.org/wiki/Collatz_conjecture>`_.
 This involves two loop
 variables ``value`` and ``cond`` that are both written and read in each iteration.
-In contrast, the variable ``is_even`` is only temporary and does not need to be provided to the :cpp:class:`Loop` constructor.
+In contrast, the variable ``is_even`` is only temporary and does not need to be provided to the :cpp:struct:`Loop` constructor.

 .. code-block:: cpp